Home Decor

 Once you tear yourself away from paper towel, you may never go back.

-Universal love sponge cloth from Simons for a piece on alternatives to paper towels during a shortage
+Universal love sponge Swedish dish cloth from Simons for a piece reusable paper towels

 Sponge cloths have been used in Swedish kitchens for more than 60 years.
 Made of cellulose (wood pulp) and cotton, they are reusable, biodegradable, and even compostable.
 They can absorb up to twenty times their weight in liquid, and one cloth will replace seventeen rolls of paper towel.
 They are incredibly durable and can be washed up to 300 times in temperatures up to 190 °F (88 °C) in the dishwasher or washing machine.